 You can address individual versions of a secret.
 You cannot modify a version, but you can delete it.

 You rotate a secret by adding a new secret version to the secret.
 Any version of a given secret can be accessed, as long as that version is enabled.
 To prevent a secret version from being used, you can disable that version.

-It is not possible to schedule a secret for automatic rotation.
+You can also schedule a secret for rotation.